 Take Citizen Science Seriously: Citizen science has disrupted everything from how we understand the galaxies around us to how we map and preserve endangered wildlife such as manta rays.
 This free(!!) book on Citizen Science: Innovation in Open Science, Society and Policy explains the role of citizen science within innovation in science and society, and how it can help develop and change policy in new ways.
 If you want to understand what citizen science is, how it has already demonstrated the value in mobilising large groups of citizen scientist in doing research and solving challenges and how we can build on this potential in the future, this is a great place to start.
 We’ve also recently come across this excellent comprehensive review of how citizen science might be applied to address global challenges in agriculture and food security, from monitoring of pests/pathogens to generating evidence in support of social justice.

 Lessons from the Moral Machine: The Moral Machine project was famously set up by MIT as an online platform for gathering a human perspective on moral decisions made by machine intelligence, such as self-driving cars.
-By analysing the now more than 40 million decisions in ten languages from millions of people in 233 countries and territories the researchers behind this Moral Machine study are able to tell us about our collective global preferences for who the car should in the case of an accident.
+By analysing the now more than 40 million decisions in ten languages from millions of people in 233 countries and territories the researchers behind this Moral Machine study are able to tell us about our collective global moral preferences.
 Spoiler alert - it is good news if you are young, in a group and not an animal.

 Mixing Crowdsourcing & Machine Learning to understand job automation: Machine learning and Artificial Intelligence will have a big impact on labour markets in the future, but what professions will be most affected and how?
 In this talk Erik Brynjolfsson explains the research by him and others on combining crowdsourcing and machine learning to map out how occupations will change in the future based on the impact of machine learning.